North Carolina Sales and Use Tax

 - Clothing is taxable, except for certain exemptions.

-Since North Carolina legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of NC state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since North Carolina legislators can vote to change the North Carolina sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of NC state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of North Carolina sales tax jurisdictions.